 Openly gay Wisconsin Representative

-Tammy Baldwin says she is considering a run to succeed Wisconsin
+Tammy Baldwin is being urged to run to succeed Wisconsin Senator Herb

-Senator Herb Kohl, who announced on Friday he would not seek a fifth
+Kohl, who announced on Friday he would not seek a fifth term in 2012.

 Baldwin is among the four openly gay